kevalmorabia97/Top-Down-Parser/README.md

 The Input should end with '$' example: 5+6/7*8-9+8$
 ```

-See the Example.txt for more understanding of using the parser
+See the Example.txt file for more understanding of using the parser